Aquila169/zod-express-middleware/README.md

 If validation fails, a [HTTP 400](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/400) response with a list of validation errors will be send to the caller.
 The `next` function will not be called and the request will stop being processed further.

-This is the main function.
-It receives an object with the Zod schemas for what you want to validate, together with the middleware you want to guard.
-If validation passes, your middleware will be called with type-safe `req` properties.
-If validation fails, `next` will be called containg and instance of `ZodError`

 ### validateRequestBody, validateRequestQuery and validateRequestParams

 These three functions work exactly the same as `validateRequest`, except they only validate a single property within the Express `Request`.